3. Dog Owner Training Instead Of Dog Training

 Therefore, should you only have problems with the education and/or training of your dog, please contact a competent «dog trainer».

-The majority of my clients come on the recommendation of existing or former clients, breeders, dog trainers who are stuck with the causes of the behaviour and veterinarians who are askd by their clients, or recognize critical cases themselves.
+The majority of my clients come on the recommendation of existing or former clients, breeders, dog trainers who are stuck with the causes of the behaviour and veterinarians who are asked by their clients, or recognize critical cases themselves.

 Very often I hear that my website on the subject of dogs is «nutritious», requires a lot of concentration and needs to be read several times.
 It is the same in a lesson, in the majority of the cases, the previous behaviour of the dog owner has led to the undesirable behaviour of the dog.
 That’s why we break old patterns of thought and behaviour and replace them down to the smallest detail, which requires insight, a portion of humility, openness and maximum concentration from the dog owner.
 That is the only way I can guarantee success.